 Participatory decision-making processes reflect on power in all its forms

 Participatory grantmaking processes alone don't inherently subvert or challenge the core power dynamics and inequities in donor-grantee relationships.
-Even in FRIDA, where young feminist activists from the regions where we fund hold decision-making power across our organizational structure and governance3Young feminist activists are part of FRIDA Staff, Board and Advisory Committee we also need to reflect on our position and power as a feminist funder in relation to young feminist movements.
-We reflect on the forms of power that young feminists hold within FRIDA's governance body and its transformative potential to co-create practices that move us closer to the liberating futures.
+Even in FRIDA, where young feminist activists from the regions where we fund hold decision-making power across our organizational structure and governance5 we also need to reflect on our position and power as a feminist funder in relation to young feminist movements.
+We reflect on the forms of power that young feminists hold within FRIDA's governance body and its transformative potential to co-create practices that move us closer to the feminist futures.
 At the same time, we need to relate to this power in a way that doesn't perpetuate internalized systems of oppression that redirect us from our mission.
 FRIDA also needs to consider how we practice power in how we build our systems of support and programs, how we structure reporting requirements, how we recruit staff, board and advisory members, how we build trust and access for grantee partners to seek support, etc.

 Participatory practices thrive within an intentional and flexible structure

-As a feminist fund, when we create space for young feminist communities to participate in our grantmaking, governance and strategy co-creation, we need to examine every corner of our participatory model to identify its challenges and limitations.
+As a feminist fund, when we create space for young feminist communities to participate in our grantmaking, governance and strategy creation, we need to examine every corner of our participatory model to identify its challenges and limitations.
 Community-led participatory processes require a deep understanding of the conditions needed for meaningful community participation and engagement to occur.
-FRIDA is committed to maintaining an intentional structure that can facilitate young feminist movement-led decision-making in an online space and nourish connections and solidarity, as well as address the complexities of these processes4Explained in detail in the chapter about FRIDA's participatory funding model .
-The structure behind FRIDA's participatory grantmaking model ensures it is intersectional and transparent, and that it encourages accountability throughout the process.
+FRIDA is committed to maintaining an intentional structure that can facilitate young feminist movement-led decision-making in an online space6 and nourish connections and solidarity, as well as address the complexities of these processes.
+The structure behind FRIDA’s participatory grantmaking model ensures it is intersectional and transparent, and that it encourages accountability throughout the process.

 Building access and conditions for